Community Colleges Create a Pipeline of Quality Job Candidates for Employers

 Creating a Strong Workforce

 To realize the economic and workforce development aspect of their mission, community colleges cultivate long-term partnerships with employers and industry organizations, which helps them gain a thorough understanding of businesses’ most pressing workplace skills requirements.
 The colleges address those requirements by developing the relevant academic degree programs and curriculum.
 In addition to the academic programs, the colleges help meet businesses’ immediate needs by providing professional development and customized employee training programs that upskill their workforce.
 These not-for-credit courses and certificate programs are typically delivered by continuing education and corporate training divisions —which is sometimes referred to as contract training.
 It is often the role of staff from these two not-for-credit programs to help the college establish a dynamic presence within the business community; the staff acts as front-line players who gather industry intelligence and have a crucial role in keeping the entire college, including the academic programs, apprised of the latest industry trends and advances.
 Because of the community colleges’ collaboration with industry, they can develop and deliver the urgently needed academic and professional development programs in leadership development, project management, software development and other technical areas.
-And because those programs are often taught by industry experts who provide a mix of real-world experience, foundational skills, and hands-on IT work, students are job-ready upon completion.
-They are prepared to have successful careers as software and application developers, cybersecurity specialists, data analysts, and technical program managers.
+Those programs are often taught by industry experts who provide a mix of real-world experience, foundational skills, and hands-on IT work.
+Students have the opportunity to develop skills for careers as software and application developers, cybersecurity specialists, data analysts, and technical program managers.
 The perception of a community college’s role as just a “trade school” is truly outdated.

 Responsive and Agile Industry Partners